-Juan Gugger takes over the space with a disruptive gesture that initiates a particular situation, a territory of negotiation with the daily uses of the space.
+Argentine artist living in Paris, Juan Gugger makes impermanence the constant of his artistic practice and tiation with the daily uses of the space.
 In the first room, we confrontate with sixty pieces (All That Melted into the Air Solidifies on Surfaces), concrete casts of cardboard boxes collected in the streets of Paris.
 These sculptures can be read as a metaphor for the artist's life: they are unstable objects, with multiple origins and destinations, charged with an enigmatic past.
 The accumulation of these empty and decontextualized boxes transforms the gallery into an industrial storage area.
 They delimit the space of passage by conditioning the movements of the bodies.
 At the back, the installation Deck XIII (New Scenario), an assembly of recovered pallets, and interspersed with polyform debris, limits our visual field.
 It also prevents access to a part of the room, and the use of several hanging walls.
-The shape of Deck XIII (New Scenario) was defined in consultation with the gallerist, who needed access to certain doors for the economic and practical use of his gallery.
-It is therefore the fruit of these negotiations: between the architecture, its inhabitants, and the artist.
+The shape of Deck XIII (New Scenario) is therefore the fruit of multiplenegotiations: between the architecture, its inhabitants, and the artist.
 Juan Gugger proposes a sculptural and immersive experience of architecture, which is thought of as an accumulation of sculptures, the starting point of a renewed relationship with our mental and physical environment.